TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

 open the macro keyboard then press [NXT]2x[Fnn]3x[ADD][EXE].
 Press [Up] to assign it to a [Dst][Num] key.

 The Keyboard has a Direct (to PC) Mode - use the Yellow Options Pad on the bottom right, to switch Direct Mode On/Off.
-A Blue "D" indicator will show if its is on.
+A Blue "D" indicator will show if it is on.
 Any character selected (shows in status bar), will be sent to the PC by pressing [EXE] - [ADD] is not necessary.
 If a character or more than one characters have been [ADD]ed they will only be sent after Direct Mode is switched off.

 The Keyboard can be used to change various options by sending *option*value commands.
 The [*Cm] key can also be used and then pressing the [Add] key after the last * is not necessary:
+(a) Macro Timer Keys time values - default Short Time = 30 seconds and default Long Time 10 minutes.
+To change Timer
+    values send Repeat Macro Timer *mt*num or *mT*num or Oneshot Macro Timer *nt*num or *nT*num where num 0 is 3 hours t time and 300 hours T time mode.
+1 = 30 seconds (2 hours for T) to 9 = 1 hour (48 hours for T).
+Associate
+    a Macro with a Timer in the KeyBrd Macro Tools Page using key [Tmr] after 1 2 3 4 have been [ADD]ed to information line at the bottom.
+Then the Source Number Macro will be linked to (1) and (2) Repeat-Timer T and t, (3) and (4) Oneshot-Timer T and t.
+Ensure that the matching key on the timer keybrd is ppressed i.e. if you used 2 then press key [R-t] else the timer will not fire.
-* 1 LCD blank timeout - Send the macro *tb*num with the built-in keyboard where num = 0,1-9 - *tb*0 = 120 hours,
+(b) LCD blank timeout - Send the macro *tb*num with the built-in keyboard where num = 0,1-9 - *tb*0 = 120 hours,
     *tb*1 = 30 seconds.
-* 2 LCD blank dim value - Send the macro *db*num with the built-in keyboard where num = 0,1-9 - *db*0 = no
+(c) LCD blank dim value - Send the macro *db*num with the built-in keyboard where num = 0,1-9 - *db*0 = no dimming
-dimmming - just on/off after blank timeout, and 1-9 = 3 to 30 % PWM instead of blank.
+    - just on/off after blank timeout, and 1-9 = 3 to 30 % PWM instead of blank.
-* 3 LCD screen brightness - Send the macro *bb*num with the built-in keyboard where num = 0,1-9 - *bb*0 = full
+(d) LCD screen brightness - Send the macro *bb*num with the built-in keyboard where num = 0,1-9 - *bb*0 = full
     brightness and 1-9 = 3 to 50 % PWM brightness.
-* 4 Power Keys Menu/Command Option - Send the  macro *po* with the built-in keyboard to toggle the Power Keys Option to use the Menu (GUI+X + U + i,u,r or the run command GUI+R + shutdown + options command.
+(e) Power Keys Menu/Command Option - Send the macro *po* with the built-in keyboard to toggle the Power Keys Option
+    to use the Menu (GUI+X + U + i,u,r or the run command GUI+R + shutdown + options command.
-* 5 Power Keys time values - Default Short Time = 30 seconds and Default Long Time 600 seconds (10 minutes).
+(f) Power Keys time values - Default Short Time = 30 seconds and Default Long Time 600 seconds (10 minutes).
 To change
     Time values send PowerOff *ot*num or *oT*num or Restart *rt*num or *rT*num where num 0 = 6000 second (100 minutes)
     1 = 30 second (x100 for T) to 9 = 300 second (x100 for T).
-* 6 Calibration Enable/Disable - Send the macro *ca* with the built-in keyboard to set/clear re-calibration option after a restart to ON or OFF.
+(g) Calibration Enable/Disable - Send the macro *ca* with the built-in keyboard to set/clear re-calibration option after
+    a restart to ON or OFF.
-* 7 LCD Orientation 180 degree change - Send the macro *ro* with the built-in keyboard - the USB cable will then be on the opposite side.
+(h) LCD Orientation 180 degree change - Send the macro *ro* with the built-in keyboard - the USB cable will then be on
+    the opposite side.
 This forces a re-calibration on restart.
-See the panic mode reset at the end of this description.
-* 8 Button Font Bold/Normal change - Send the macro *fo* with the built-in keyboard to turn the labels on the buttons from normal to bold.
+(i) Button Font Bold/Normal change - Send the macro *fo* with the built-in keyboard to turn the labels on the buttons from
+    normal to bold.
-* 9 Macro Copy - Copy macro01-99 to M,S,T keys.
-Can use *cm* if the SD SrcNum DstNum is set up - see the four examples above.
+(j) Macro Copy - Copy macro01-99 to M,S,T keys.
+Can use *cm* if the SD SrcNum DstNum is set up - see the four examples
+    above.
 Else compose *cm*nnXmm via [ADD] where: nn = macro01-macro99 X = Keys M S T mm = 01-12
-* 10 Macro Unlink - unlink *ul* with the Macro Key to be unlinked visible as the Source Macro such a Mx mm xx.
+(k) Macro Unlink - unlink *ul* with the Macro Key to be unlinked visible as the Source Macro such a Mx mm xx.
-* 11 Macro Link Save-Restore On-Off - Linked Macro Data will be lost after a power cycle or reset inless the save-restore option is turned on by executing *lr* command - then also press the black [Cfg] button twice to save the option to flash.
+(l) Macro Link Save-Restore On-Off - Linked Macro Data will be lost after a power cycle or reset unless the save-restore
+    option is turned on by executing *lr* command - then also press the black [Cfg] button twice to save the values to flash.
 An *ld* will send a Link and Macro datadump to the serial port.
-* 12 To fill M S T 1-12 with hard-coded text string examples send *fm* *fs* *ft* or *fa* (all three) commands.
+(m) To fill M S T 1-12 with hard-coded text string examples send *fm* *fs* *ft* or *fa* (all three) commands.
+(n) To delete all macro and config files use "*de*" - will re-calibrate on restart.
+Remove macro files with the [Rmv] or
+    rename with [Ren] keys.

 Math-Greek-Algebra Keyboard:
 This is a triple-key macro keyboard with 4 pages and 4 x 9 x 3 = 108 math and Greek algebra symbols.
 It is sent to the PC as (hex) Unicode + [ALT] + [x] and can be directly entered into MSWord and in LibreOffice (also on Linux).
 The three control keys are [EXE] - send the symbol to the PC, [NXT] - next page of symbols, and [ESC] go back to the main Config layout - or press the small red pad again to leave the Math keyboard.
-Watch out for MSWord insists on capitilizing the first letter of a sentence - which will change the first math symbol in a sentence/line after a second symbol or letter or enter is typed.
+Watch out for MSWord insists on capitalising the first letter of a sentence - which will change the first math symbol in a sentence/line after a second symbol or letter or enter is typed.

 The [M6] key section in the code has a few examples of using Alt + Number Keypad for Maths and special symbols or characters.
 There are 2 ways to do it - the first is to type the character's Unicode (hex without the 0x or decimal) into MSWord and then press [ALT] + [x].
 The second method is to hold the Alt key down, then type in a special code number using the number keypad and then release the Alt key.
-There are examples of entering the open infinity symbol and the small pi synbol in the [M6] key section.
+There are examples of entering the open infinity symbol and the small pi symbol in the [M6] key section.

 Numeric Keypad    [ BackSpc] [ 7 Spc aA ] [ 8 % bB ] [ 9 xX cC ]  Press 4th Pad - toggle the Number Keypad on/off.
                   [ Return ] [ 4  ,  dD ] [ 5 . eE ] [ 6 =  fF ]  Press 5th Pad - switch Num Pages 1-3 - CapsLock a-A
                   [ 0  + ( ] [ 1  -   ) ] [ 2 *  [ ] [ 3 /   ] ]  Macro *kb from the built-in Keyboard show keybrd

 Power Restart KeyPad    [Restart  Long Timer] [ Stop ] [PowerOff  Long Timer]       [R-T] [Stp] [O-T] [ ]
                         [Restart Short Timer] [ Cfg  ] [PowerOff Short Timer]       [R-t] [Cfg] [O-t] [ ]
                         [Restart   Immediate] [Logoff] [PowerOff    Imediate]       [Rst] [Log] [Off] [ ]

+Macro Timers KeyPad     [Repeat  Long Timer] [  Stop  ] [Onceof  Long Timer]        [R-T] [Stp] [O-T] [ ]
+                        [Repeat Short Timer] [   Cfg  ] [Onceof Short Timer]        [R-t] [Cfg] [O-t] [ ]
+                        [Repeat  Clock Time] [Repeat x] [Onceof  Clock Time]        [R-C] [Rep] [O-C] [ ]

 To cancel a timed shutdown press the [Stop] key.
-To exit the Power Restart Keypad press any of the [black] non- functional keys or press [Cfg][ROf] again.
+To exit the Macro Timer or the Power Restart Keypad press any of the [black] keys or press [Cfg][McT] again.
+This is also a way to check if any of the timers are running - press [McT] then press one of the black keys to exit - the display should indicate if a Macro Timer is running or not.

+Macro Timer Example:

+Program key [M2] with the text hello - In the KeyBrd press [Src] and [Num] until the first letters show M and 02 - then press [mno]2x[ADD] etc. Press [EXE] then [Up] to save the text to key M2].
+Enter the KeyBrd and if required again set up the source as M 02 (i.e. Mx 02 xx where xx is anything.
+[ADD] a number 1 to 4 - for example press [012]2x[ADD].
+Then press [NXT][Tmr] It will display a message that Macro Timer M 02 has been set up for Repeat Timer T. If 2 or 3 or 4 had been added then the timer used would be Repeat t, Oneshot T, and Oneshot t where t = short time , and T = Long Time.
+Exit the KeyBrd and press the black [Cfg] then [McT] and then make sure to press the same button that have been set up - in this case [R-T].
+Open notepad and wait for the repeating hello to appear.

+Change the timer values with *mt*x *mT*x *nt*x *nT*x where x = 0-9 - you can use the [*Cm] key and [ADD] one number 0-9
+then press [EXE].

+Currently only single macros from M, S and T 1-12 can been used for the timers - if a chained (linked) macro is used it will run the last macro used by the chain.
+The Timers are programmed as Time-Fire-Time-Fire.
+There will be an option later to change this to Fire-Time-Fire-Time for the Repeat timers.
+The two real-time (Clock) Timers will be implemented once a satisfactory task scheduler is found for sending time from the PC to the Pico.
+(This could also be done via a special Capslock-Numlock sequence from the PC to the Pico.)
+It may also be possible to simulate a real-time clock on the Pico's only HW timer.
+The Repeat-only mode is not implemented as yet.

 Panic mode reset.
 If for any reason your keypad becomes unresponsive or behaves strangely reset it as follows: